Lavender: Natural Health Benefits & How to Use It

 Health benefits

-1. Reducing anxiety and agitation
+1. Decreasing anxiety and agitation

 2. Reducing blood pressure

-3. Decreasing fever
+3. Lowering fever

-Furthermore, because of its calming and sedative properties, lavender can help you to achieve a better night's sleep when you have a fever.
+Because of its calming and sedative properties, lavender can help you to achieve a better night's sleep when you have a fever.

 4. Promoting canker sore healing

 Due to its healing, anti-inflammatory and analgesic properties, lavender can promote the healing of canker sores.
-It can also help to reduce pain, inflammation, irritation and the size of canker sores.
+It can also help to reduce pain, inflammation, irritation, and the size of canker sores.

 5. Stabilizing heart rate